-Termination of Grant and Cooperative Agreement Awards by the Award Recipient
+Termination of Grant and Cooperative Agreement Awards

-An award recipient, or awarding agency with the consent of the award recipient, may terminate a grant or cooperative agreement award.
-As the recipient, you may terminate the award upon written notification to the awarding agency, which will formalize the termination with an agreement.
+An award recipient or awarding agency may terminate a grant or cooperative agreement award.
+As the recipient, you may terminate the award upon written notification to the awarding agency, which will formalize the termination of the agreement.